Sciguy128/SeniorProject/README.md

 There's also a list of dependices you need for the flask portion to run.
 I recommend making a venv and then install the dependices found in requirements.txt, which can be install by running -pip install -r requirements.txt- after setting up your virtual enviroment.
 Then just make sure to activate your enviroment -venv\Scripts\activate- before running -flask run-.

+chmod if need be to backend 775 for Mac.

 I've left the standard readme from create-react-app below

 # Getting Started with Create React App